adopted-ember-addons/ember-cli-flash/README.md

 ```

 ## Styling
 This addon is minimal and does not currently ship with a stylesheet.
-You can style flash messages by targetting the appropriate alert class (Foundation or Bootstrap) in your CSS.
+You can style flash messages by targeting the appropriate alert class (Foundation or Bootstrap) in your CSS.

 ## License
 [MIT](LICENSE.md)